-Excellent Clubhouse facilities include an extensive lounge and bar that overlooks the 1st and 18th greens with panoramic views to further parts of the course, and with 2 separate practice areas along with a short par 3 course, you have great options pre and post round.
+Excellent Clubhouse facilities include an extensive lounge and bar that overlooks the 1st and 18th greens with panoramic views to further parts of the course, and with 2 separate practice areas along with a short par 3 course, you have great options pre and post-round.

-Golf course overview
+Musselburgh Golf Course overview